LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

      `Educational-Perspectives <http://edperspective.org/>`_
      can also be used as an alternative to ECE.
 No other transcript evaluation service is accepted by Loyola.

-     Those students seriously considering Loyola can write to the Graduate Program Director at gpd@cs.luc.edu for waiving the transcript evaluation fee.
+     Those students living abroad and seriously considering Loyola can write to the Graduate Program Director at gpd@cs.luc.edu about waiving the transcript evaluation fee.
+Be sure the *rest* of your application is submitted when making this request, so it can be properly considered.
+     At least a copy of a passing English test score must be included at that
+     time:  an official result is just needed before admission.
-     Requesting that Loyola handle the evaluation will require extra time, since the transcript forms must be received by Loyola and sent again to ECE.
+     Requesting that Loyola handle the evaluation will require *extra time*, since the transcript forms must be received first by Loyola and sent off again to ECE.
 #.
-GRE scores are not required for admission.
-     If you choose to submit them, Loyola's institutional code is 1412; the department code is not needed.
-     GRE scores, however, are expected if you are applying for a merit award ( :ref:`teaching_assistantships` ),
-     and you are not already a Loyola student.
-#.
-Three letters of recommendation.
-     These are usually from referees familiar with the applicant's academic work, however,
-     if the applicant has been out of school for a long time, then letters of recommendation from co-workers or supervisors will be acceptable.
-#.
-International students must also earn at least at least
+International students must earn at least
-     79 on the internet-based TOEFL test; or at least a 6.5 on the IELTS academic test.
+     79 on the internet-based TOEFL test; or at least a 6.5 on the IELTS academic test, and the *official results must come to Loyola directly from the testing agency*.
      Loyola's institutional code is 1412;
      the department code is not needed.

-     You can *retake* an English exam as many times as you need to to get up to a passing grade.
+     You can *retake* an English exam as many times as you need *before* admission
+     to to get up to a passing grade.

      *Do not request to be admitted with a lower score*.
      Loyola has *no* program for conditional admission without the required score.
+ESL courses may help you pass one of these exams, but ESL course grades do not substitute for a required test.

      If taking one of these tests, be sure to sign up for an early test date, since results take 4-6 weeks to be delivered to Loyola.

-     Students with Bachelor's degrees from accredited institutions in the US, United Kingdom, Canada, Australia or New Zealand, who primarily attended their classes in those countries, are *exempt* from the English requirement.
+     Students for whom the English test is waived Students with Bachelor's or higher degree from accredited institutions in the US, United Kingdom, Canada, Australia or New Zealand, who primarily attended their classes in those countries

+#.
+International applicants
+     (including those who are seeking financial aid from the department) are encouraged to submit proof (affidavit) of financial support to our International students office *simultaneously* with filing their application.
+     This will help save a lot of time in processing the visa papers, namely I-20 or IAP-66, at the earliest.
+     Students who are chosen for the merit awards or scholarships will be notified regardless of their financial standing or ability to support themselves financially.

 International students requiring an F-1 visa should consult the `International Students and Scholars <http://www.luc.edu/iss/outside.shtml>`_